Nick-Lucas/react-domain-store/README.md

-# react-model-store
+# react-domain-store

 ### About

-This package provides react bindings for [model-store](https://github.com/Nick-Lucas/model-store)
+This package provides react bindings for [domain-store](https://github.com/Nick-Lucas/domain-store)

 For more information about the motivations of this project, check out the main repo.